Margit Sandemo

-Life
+Biography

 Parents and family

 Margit Sandemo was born on 23 April 1924 on a farm in Lena in Østre Toten Municipality which is located in the Valdres region of Norway.

 Sandemo's father was a Norwegian poet, Anders Underdal (1880 - 1973).
-Underdal was born in Valdres out of wedlock, and according to Sandemo herself, after an alleged affair between the Nobel Prize–winning Norwegian author Bjørnstjerne Bjørnson (1832-1910) and a 17-year-old croft girl named Guri Andersdotter (d.
-1949).
+Underdal was born in Valdres out of wedlock, and according to Sandemo herself, after an alleged affair between the Nobel Prize–winning Norwegian author Bjørnstjerne Bjørnson (1832-1910) and a 17-year-old croft girl named Guri Andersdotter (1863-1949).
 Audun Thorsen has written a book contradicting this allegation, entitled Bjørnsons kvinne og Margit Sandemos "familiehemmelighet" (in English: "Bjørnson's Woman and the "Family Secret" of Margit Sandemo") (Genesis forlag, Oslo, 1999).
 During her childhood it was thought that the alleged unmarried affair with Bjørnstjerne Bjørnson must be kept secret.
 Even Anders Underdal, who early on gave an account of his origin to his children, fell silent about that matter later in life.
 Sandemo doesn't like talking about her ancestry in public.

 Sandemo's mother was a Swedish noblewoman, Elsa Reuterskiöld (1892 - 1967).
 Elsa was a teacher, born in Blekinge as the 4th eldest of nine children of the county chief Axel Gabriel Adam Reuterskiöld (1863 - 1938) and Finnish-Swedish countess Eva Beata Gabriella Oxenstierna (1864 - 1949) from Korsholm and Wasa.
 As a Social Democrat Elsa Reuterskiöld took an active part in politics.
 According to her own claims, Sandemo on her mother's side was a descendant of numerous European noble families, and over 800 kings and 112 emperors were counted among her ancestors.
 Her earliest ancestors have been traced as far back as year 350 BC.

 Elsa Reuterskiöld met Anders Underdal the first time in her summer holiday journey in a valley in Valdres.
 They married quite soon after that on 15 June 1921 and Underdal bought a small farm, Huldrehaugen, which was located at Grunke in Vestre Slidre Municipality (not too far from the town of Fagernes).
 There the couple had five children, Margit being the second eldest.
 Her older sister was named Eva and her younger brothers, from the oldest to the youngest were: Axel, Anders and Embrik.
 There is only a seven-year age gap between the eldest and the youngest.
 One of the brothers, Anders, committed suicide in the 1950s at the age of 29.